8 Questions to Ask About DiabetesLearn More

 Maybe.
 We used to view Type-1 as a very lone wolf affair.
 Often patients had no blood relatives with the disease.
 Sometimes one identical twin will have T-1 and the other will not.
 That said, over recent decades T-1 seems to be clustering with multiple sibs and intern-generational cases.
 One theory . . .

-- Q What are the risk factors for type 1 diabetes?
+- Q What is autoimmunity in type 1 diabetes?

-- Q Can type 1 diabetes be prevented?
+- Q When does type 1 diabetes start?

-- Q Will type 1 diabetes restrict my normal activities?
+- Q Are celiac disease and type 1 diabetes related?

 If you or your child has type 1 diabetes, staying healthy and eating right is key.
 Here are five action plans to help.